Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 - Mississippi State is 2-3 against the spread and 3-2 overall when the team records more than 22 points.

-- In games that Mississippi State picks up more than 300.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- When Mississippi State picks up over 300.7 yards, the team is 2-3 against the spread and 3-2 overall.

 - The Bulldogs have turned the ball over seven times, two fewer times than the Crimson Tide have forced turnovers (9).